-Denali’s setting, Denali National Park and Preserve is as much a spectacle as its fabled peaks.
-When hiking Denali National Park, you’ll be exploring a vast boreal forest, over 6 million acres of tundra, and massive ice-capped mountains.
+Denali’s setting, Denali National Park and Preserve, is as much a spectacle as its fabled peaks.
+When hiking Denali National Park, you’ll explore a vast boreal forest, over 6 million acres of tundra, and massive ice-capped mountains.

 How many hiking trails are in Denali National Park?